UCSD-ECEMAE-148/spring-2023-final-project-team-3/final-report.md

 $steering = G(x-0.5) + 0.5$
 </p>

 where G is the gain [0 1] that defines the steering range.
-For example if G = 0.5, the output steering range is [0.25 0.75].
+For example for G=0.5, the value used, the output steering range is [0.25 0.75].

 The width of the boundary box is used as a reference for human distance from the bot - call this "w".
 The VESC throttle value is calculated according to the following equation:
 <p align="center">